UniRushUg/UniRush/docs/AppFlowDocumentation.md

 ## **1. Platform Overview**

-UniRush is a university-focused delivery and transport platform operating within and around campuses in Uganda.
-It connects students (clients) with local sellers and transport agents to fulfill orders for food, clothing, household goods, and transportation services.

-_UniRush recognises that many students own motorcycles or cars and can serve as transport agents alongside their studies.
-The platform therefore supports dual roles: a student can be both a Client and a Boda Rider or Car Owner on the same account, switching between roles from a single login._
+UniRush  is a campus-focused delivery application that connects individuals who need items delivered with available delivery personnel — including boda boda riders, bicycle couriers, and fellow students.
+The platform streamlines on-campus and near-campus deliveries, offering a fast, reliable, and affordable service for the university community.

 |**User Type**|**Who They Are**|**What They Do**|**Key Identifier**|
 |---|---|---|---|